-Two main changes have been made to GCSEs over the last few years.
-The first was that all GCSE specifications were re-written, with the main aim to make them more rigorous.
+Two main changes have been made to GCSEs since 2014.
+The first was that all GCSE specifications were rewritten, with the main aim to make them more rigorous.
 One impact of this is that they reduced the element of coursework in many subjects.
-The other major change was a new grading scale of 9-1, with 9 being the top grade and with a 4 being roughly equivalent to the old grade C. This change was made to allow greater differentiation between students at the higher grades and also to help distinguish the new GCSE from legacy versions.
-Under the old system a good pass was a C. Now the Department for Education has distinguished between a standard (4) and strong (5) pass.
+The other major change was a new grading scale of 9-1, with 9 being the top grade and with 4 being roughly equivalent to the former grade C. This change was made to allow greater differentiation between students at the higher grades and also to help distinguish the new GCSE from legacy versions.
+Under the old system a good pass was a C. Now the Department fo Education has distinguished between a standard pass (Grade 4) and a strong pass (Grade 5).